 Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

-These fibroids can be large or small, and it’s possible to have just one or several.
-The location on the outside of the uterus, size, and number will impact your symptoms and recommended treatment.
+A subserosal fibroid can be large or small, and it’s possible to have just one or several.
+The location outside the uterus, size, and number will impact your symptoms and recommended treatment

 Subserosal Fibroid Symptoms

-Because subserosal fibroids grow outside the uterus, they don’t usually cause heavy menstrual bleeding or bleeding between periods, symptoms usually associated with other types of fibroids.
-In general, subserosal fibroids tend to have less impact on the function of the uterus and more impact on neighboring organs, such as the bladder or bowel.
+Because subserosal fibroids grow outside the uterus, their symptoms differ from those of other types of fibroids.
+They don’t usually cause heavy menstrual bleeding or bleeding periods.
+Typically, subserosal fibroids have less impact on the function of the uterus and more impact on neighboring organs, such as the bladder or bowel.

-Common symptoms of subserosal uterine fibroids include the following:
+Some of the common symptoms of subserosal uterine fibroids include:

 • Pelvic pain